purepennons/calendar/src/components/CalendarLogic/CalendarLogic.md

 #### eventTypes

 The values of the object are the event types.
 They are used for `dispatch` an `event`.
 A `event` must be a shape like `{ type: eventType, ...otherPayload }`.
-Just like an redux action.
+Just like a redux action.

 It contains the following types.
 Each event is belong to a `status` and only can be invoked when the `status` is matched.